thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

     When exporting the TML, you will need content permissions to the content to be exported.
     When importing the TML it will be created as the authenticated user of the tool.

-This version of cstools scriptability supports the following scenarios:
+This version of cstools scriptability supports the following:

+* All TML types _and_ connections can be exported and imported with or without related content
+* Orgs are now supported for those instances where it's being used.

+Export
+* Export TML based on a GUID
-* Export TML based on specific GUIDs (with and without related content)
+* Export TML based on the author
-* Export TML based on a ThoughtSpot TAG (with and without related content)
+* Export TML based on a ThoughtSpot TAG
+* Export only TML that matches a pattern

+Import
 * Import TML (update and create new) with complex dependency handling (updated)
-* :sparkles: Supports exporting connections
-* :sparkles: Support a mapping file of GUIDs with automatic updates for new content (new)
-* :sparkles: Compare two TML files for differences (new)
+* Compare two TML files for differences
-* :sparkles: Generate an empty mapping file (new)
-* :sparkles: Share and tag content when importing (new)
+* Share and tag content when importing
-* :sparkles: Import tables via TML (new)

 !!! warning "TML is complex and this tool is new."

     The scriptability tool has been tested in a number of complex scenarios.
 But TML export and import is complex with a variety of different scenarios.
 It is anticipated that some scenarios have not been tested for and won't work.
 Please provide feedback on errors and unsupported scenarios by entering a [new issue][gh-issue].

 !!! warning "Limitations"

-    * Connections cannot be imported
-    * Scriptability doesn't support removal or changes of joins.
-These must be done manually.
-    * Deleting columns with dependencies probably won't work and give dependency errors.
+    * All of the general [TML limitation](https://docs.thoughtspot.com/software/latest/tml#_limitations_of_working_with_tml_files) apply when using the scriptability tool.
     * The author of new content is the user in the config file, not the original author.

     The following are some known issues when using the tool:
-    * SQL Views give errors on export and cannot be imported.
-    * Connections can only be exported and not imported.
+    * Worksheets based on SQL Views can sometimes fail.
+This is a TML limitation.
     * There are scenarios where there is content you can access, but not download.
 In these cases you will get an error message.

     In general, any changes with dependencies are likely to cause errors in the current version.

-??? important "Planned features coming soon"
+??? important "New features being considered for upcoming releases"

-    The following features are planned for an upcoming release:
+    The following features are being considered for an upcoming release:

     * Set the author on import
-    * Export and import SQL views
-    * Import connections
+    * Get only content modified since a given date
+    * Automatic versioning of mapping files
+    * Ability to compare two environements for differences

+    Other ideas are welcome.
+Submit a request via [GitHub][gh_issue].

 !!! info "Helpful Links"